lwozny/lwozny.github.io/_pages/topics.md

 <h4>Large games</h4>

 <p>
 Here we studied large games in their distributional and individualistic versions.
 Most of the papers focused on supermodular versions of these games.
-In the 2025 working paper we show how to model aggregate strategic uncertainty in large Bayesian games w/o common priors.
-We also proved existence of a universal type spaces in this class of games.
+In the 2025 working paper we show how to model aggregate, strategic uncertainty in large Bayesian games w/o common priors.
+We also proved BNE existence and constructed a universal type spaces for this class of games.

 <ul>